ditdotdev/dit/docs/src/cli/cmd/install.rst

 .. _cli_cmd_install:

-titan install
+d3 install
 =============

-Installs the default Titan context if not currently configured, equivalent to ``titan context install -t docker``.
-Must be run prior to any other titan commands.
-For more information on how to install titan and what's required, see the :ref:`lifecycle_install` section.
+Installs the default Datadatdat context if not currently configured, equivalent to ``d3 context install -t docker``.
+Must be run prior to any other d3 commands.
+For more information on how to install d3 and what's required, see the :ref:`lifecycle_install` section.
 For more information on managing contexts, see the :ref:`lifecycle_context` section.
-If you want to install Titan for kubernetes, see the :ref:`lifecycle_kubernetes` section.
+If you want to install Datadatdat for kubernetes, see the :ref:`lifecycle_kubernetes` section.
 Running this command will do nothing if the "docker" context already exists.

 Syntax